-- Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Chapter 289) of Singapore), you should insert that number of Shares.
+- 1. Please insert the total number of Shares held by you.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and register and registered in your name in the Register of Members.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
 Due to the current COVID-19 restriction orders in Singapore, a member will not be able to attend the AGM in person.
-A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/ her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM. - 3.
+A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM. - 3.
 Where a member (whether individual or corporate) appoints the Chairman of the AGM as his/her/its proxy, he/she/it must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the AGM as proxy for that resolution will be treated as invalid. - 4.
-CPF and SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 9.30 a.m. on 21 April 2021. - 5.
+CPF and SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 10.00 a.m. on 14 April 2022. - 5.
 The Chairman of the AGM, as proxy, need not be a member of the Company. - 6.
 The instrument appointing the Chairman of the AGM as proxy must be submitted via email to gpc@mncsingapore.com, not less than 72 hours before the time appointed for the holding of the meeting. - 7.
 The instrument appointing the Chairman of the AGM as proxy must be under the hand of appointer or of his attorney duly authorized in writing.
 Where the instrument appointing the Chairman of the AGM as proxy is executed by a corporation, it must be executed either under its common seal or under the hand of an officer or attorney duly authorised. - 8.
 Where the instrument appointing the Chairman of the AGM as proxy is signed by an attorney, the letter or power of attorney or other authority, if any, or a duly certified copy thereof shall (failing previous registration with the Company) be stamped and be submitted via email to gpc@mncsingapore.com, not less than 72 hours before the time for the holding of the meeting and/or any adjournment thereof. - 9.
 Any alteration made to the instrument appointing the Chairman of the AGM as proxy should be initialled by the person who signs it.